• Skip to primary navigation

 Yes, Yeast aids in fermenting the dough, while baking powder adds a nice puffiness.
 Additionally, baking soda enhances the yeast's effect, ensuring your naan is soft, fluffy, and moist.

-Can I make naan only with whole wheat flour?
+Can I make naan with whole wheat flour?

 Yes!
 The texture might be a bit darker or slightly different, but the flavor will still be delicious.
 You can follow the same method for making naan with wheat flour.
 In this recipe, we combine wheat flour with all-purpose flour for the best results.